23. Live MIDI Effect Reference

 Scale alters incoming note pitch based on a scale mapping.
 Each incoming note is given an outgoing equivalent on the X-Y scale map of the effect: All incoming Cs, for example, might be converted to outgoing Ds.

 The X-Y scale map is 12 squares in length and width, corresponding to the 12 notes in a full octave.
 Darker squares represent the black keys on a keyboard.
 The base of the diagonal scale (the lower left square) shown on the map can be changed using the Base control.
 The X-axis of the map shows incoming note values, and the Y-axis their outgoing equivalents.
-Use mouse-clicks to move or delete the orange squares, which define where an incoming note will be sent on the scale.
+Use mouse-clicks to move or delete the blue squares, which define where an incoming note will be sent on the scale.
 (Deleting a note on the scale map means that it will no longer play.)

 The Transpose slider can raise or lower the pitch of incoming MIDI notes by +/- 36 semitones.
 You could, for example, shift a melody written in C major to G major by setting Transpose to +7 st.